Ford boosts investment plan for EVs and self driving vehicles, reports loss

 Vehicle production lost because of the chip shortages could lower Ford’s 2021 operating earnings by $1.0 billion to $2.5 billion, according to Chief Financial Officer John Lawler.

-Ford also said it will invest $7 billion in self-driving, or autonomous, technology development.
+Ford also said it will invest $7 billion in self-driving, or autonomous, technology development over 10 years through 2025 –$5 billion of that from 2021 forward.

-“We are accelerating all our plans,” Farley said in a statement, including increasing battery capacity and adding more electric vehicles in its future portfolio.
+“We are accelerating all our plans,” Chief Executive Jim Farley said in a statement, including increasing battery capacity and adding more electric vehicles in its future portfolio.

+CFO Lawler told reporters: “If EVs continue to quickly gain favor, especially with commercial customers, we want to be clear that we will not cede ground to anyone.”

 Ford previously committed to invest $11.5 billion in electrification, including gasoline-electric hybrid vehicles, through 2022.
 That included the launch of the Mustang Mach-E EV crossover, and electric versions of the F-150 pickup and Transit van.